DavidHDev/react-bits/README.md

 <div align="center">
-# Welcome to React Bits!
-Your go-to for animated React components, and other goodies!
+Welcome to React Bits, your go-to for animated React components, and other goodies!
 </div>

 <div align="center">